NewayL/Polarization_noIVs/README.md

 # Polarization_noIV
 polarization project with no IV
+(names in parentheses are local file names)

 Project Created on July 2nd, 2016
 To run the regressions with no IV's
 Bartik form variables are treated as exogeneous, tariff changes are used as independent variables directy rather than IVs.

-Initial code 1: regressionsYawen_15Oct28.do
+Initial code 1: regressions.do (regressionsYawen_15Oct28.do)
 This code was used to generate the results in my JMP, where tariff changes are used as IVs.

-Initial code 2: Bartik_15Oct26.do
+Initial code 2: Bartik.do (Bartik_15Oct26.do)
 Generate regional trade shocks using bartik format.

-Initial code 3: Delta_15Oct26.do
+Initial code 3: Delta.do (Delta_15Oct26.do)
 Compute the regional "delta_omega" (share of tasks being used by foreign countries)

-Initial code 4: dataclean_16Jul02.do
+Initial code 4: dataclean.do (dataclean_16Jul02.do)
 This code is the starting part of "Bartik_15Oct17.do"(saved in local computer) , which was used to clean the data